 1. Show Who You Are to Your Readers

 Do not hide who you are from your readers.
 Not only does it make things look worse but also it makes you look shady.
-People want to know the face behind the blog – only then will they be able to connect to you on their mind.
+People want to know the face behind the blog – only then will they be able to connect with you on their mind.
 For example, you are reading an interesting piece of article on a website but when you’re trying to find who the author of the article is, you’re greeted by dead ends or some random generic avatars, how would you feel?
 It would lead to a sense of incompleteness among the readers.

 Try to display your face right below your posts or at least in an about page.